Thursday August 13, 2020

 Assuming that the property can be sold for $400,000, with $195,000 in value transferred by deed to the trust the cash balance is about $205,000.

 This $205,000 will be transferred at closing to Bill and Linda.
 Because the appreciation was about 75% of the value, they would ordinarily owe a large capital gains tax on this amount.
-The capital gains tax could be approximately $29,000.
+The capital gains tax could be over $28,000.

 However, they are able to offset the capital gain with the charitable deduction.
 While the capital gain is taxed in the first year and their deduction savings are spread over three years, over time the approximate amount of savings equal the approximate amount of gain.
 The net result is that they have received $205,000 with essentially no net tax.